 - Some studies indicate that, because coconut oil contains more saturated fat than any other oil, it may contribute to cardiac illness.
 Others claim that, because it contains only medium-chain fatty acids, it is not harmful.

 - Eat small meals 6 times per day rather than eating large meals 3 times per day.
+It’s best to include fruits in your diet, one of the best home remedies for acid reflux is banana.

 - When using coconut oil to treat acid reflux in children, use half of the recommended amount for adults.